 Step 5 – Introduce the Software

-Once you have gone through the steps above and decide on which remote work software to use, it is time to introduce it to your company and your team.
+Once you have gone through the steps above and decided on which remote work software to use, it is time to introduce it to your company and your team.

 You must practice patience.
 All remote work software has a learning curve, and it varies depending on the specific software and the abilities of your employees.
 Take things slowly.